BerlinerGazette/BG/public/wp-content/plugins/subscribe-to-comments-reloaded/readme.txt

 * Fixed: a bug with HTML attributes in the field "custom HTML for the checkbox" (thank you [travelvice](http://wordpress.org/support/topic/custom-html-quotes-problem-php-ecape-characters))
 * Fixed: a bug causing some themes to not display the management page

-= 1.6 =
-* Added the new tab to access some useful stats about your subscribers.
-* Management links sent via email are now more secure and are valid only for the day in which they have been generated.
-Administrators are not affected.
-* StCR tries to detect if nice permalinks are enabled or not, and sets the corresponding option accordingly
-* Added a new custom header to the emails generated by StCR to keep track of its version

-= 1.5.1 =
-* Fixed a conflict between Wordpress' stylesheets and StCR's (thank you [Sahas Katta](http://en.gravatar.com/sahaskatta))
-* Fixed a bug that prevented HTML emails to be handled properly
-* If HTML emails are enabled, quicktags are added to the textareas

 == Language Localization ==

 Subscribe to Comments Reloaded can speak your language!
 If you want to provide a localized file in your